t-wang1/t-wang1.github.io/_writings/personal-finance.md

 <details>
     <summary> Is DCA actually a good strat? </summary>
-    <p> The short answer: investing a lump sum <a href = "https://www.northwesternmutual.com/life-and-money/is-dollar-cost-averaging-better-than-lump-sum-investing"> outperforms </a> dollar-cost averaging.
+    <p> The short answer: investing a lump sum <a href = "https://www.northwesternmutual.com/life-and-money/is-dollar-cost-averaging-better-than-lump-sum-investing">outperforms</a> dollar-cost averaging.
 The longer answer: it depends on a myriad of factors - current financial situation, market volatility, etc. </p>
 </details>

 <details>